booktree/booktree/README.md

 If you are not familiar with version control (Git, SVN, Mercurial) [read this](doc/new-to-source-control.md).

+# Rationale

+-   The current coding / project management workflow is close to **optimal** for creation of code.

+    Version control used for **every single** serious software project today.

+    GitHub, a popular web interface had 3M users and **100M $** investment in 2012.

+    Version control has helped the creation of open source libraries developed by thousands and used by millions, such as **Firefox, the Linux kernel, GCC, jQuery**, and many more.

+    Books are **very similar** to code, but their development process is still on the **paper age**.

+    We can **reuse** much of the existing coding infra structure to develop books and manage classes.

+-   Students are greatly motivated by improving and creating books themselves to get **recognition and jobs**.

+-   Teachers can do their jobs at the same time as they collaborate with other teacher to create the perfect learning environment, become **more famous and get better jobs**.

+-   There are other projects which have **insufficient subsets** of what must be done, some of which are already financially bootstrapped.

+    Because of our code reuse, we can offer a better product than them.

+-   **Specializing in books** means that we can compile the books ourselves since there are few possible input / output types, allowing:

+    - users to develop from the web UI without installing anything
+    - users to sell the compiled output from our website

+-   Books have **much lower costs** than videos to:

+    - create
+    - modify
+    - search
+    - transmit and store, because files are smaller

+    A sequence of well chosen images is better than a video because it is easy to refer to one of the images.

 # Intended Features

 These are key features we intend to implement: